dj-io/blu/README.md

   export ENV=dev
   ```

-- This sets the ENV variable to dev, which ensures the script loads .env.dev and enables developer-specific features.
+- This sets the ENV variable to dev for the current terminal session, which ensures the script loads .env.dev and enables developer-specific features.

 ### Using Developer Mode